0xbiju/0xbiju.github.io/docs/faq.md

 Chin Pokie NFT owners will have non-exclusive commercial rights over the Chin Pokie NFT(s) they hold.

 ### Wen mint?
 Chin Pokies is looking at a late summer mint.
-Exact date TBD
+Exact date TBA.

 ### Wat Price?